No products in the cart.

 While giving your fabric glue a minute or two to set up, grab your top “husk” piece and cut it in half lengthwise.

-- Glue your felt “husk” to the front of your felt corn at bottom
+- Glue your felt “husk” to the front of your felt corn at the bottom

 Apply another thin layer of glue to the bottom of your middle “corn” piece – place your “husks” directly on top, lining up the edges carefully, and press down on the bottom again to help the glue adhere.
 Let dry for at least 15 minutes (dependent on the type of glue you’re using).